 “Then the Lord spoke to Moses, saying, ‘Speak to the children of Israel, saying: In the seventh month, on the first day of the month, you shall have a Sabbath-rest, a memorial of blowing of trumpets, a holy convocation.
 You shall do no customary work on it; and you shall offer an offering made by fire to the Lord’”.

-Yom Teruah, the Hebrew transliteration of the phrase, day of trumpets, more accurately describes the holiday.
+Yom Teruah, which is actually the Hebrew transliteration of the phrase “day of trumpets,” more accurately describes the holiday.
 The shofar used for Yom Teruah comes from the horn of the ram.
 Rabbinic tradition requires a minimum of one hundred shofar blasts on both days of the celebration.
 Unlike the blowing of noisemakers during New Year’s Eve parties on the Gregorian calendar, there are prophetic implications associated with sounding the shofar.

-Today, the following portion from the Psalms is read before the shofar is blown on Yom Teruah:
+The following portion from the Psalms is read before the shofar is blown: